I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 4:45 p.m. — Log off of work and go for a walk on the Atlanta Beltline.

-5:45 p.m. — Get home and get ready to go to dinner at Café Bombay with my sisters and dad.
+5:45 p.m. — Get home and get ready to go to dinner at an Indian restaurant with my sisters and dad.
 We order tandoori chicken wings, garlic naan, regular naan, samosa chaat, tikka masala, and mixed grill.
 Then cut the cake! $25

 8:45 p.m. — Drop off some cake to my other sister, then go home and chill on the couch with One Tree Hill.
 Buy nail polish off Amazon, fold clothes, take a shower, and go to bed. $10.87